Beatrix of the Netherlands: Abdication

+The royal transition, which included the inauguration of Willem-Alexander as king, took place on 30 April 2013.

 Post-abdication

-Beatrix continues to undertake some royal duties and is patron of many organisations.
+Beatrix continues to undertake some royal duties and is a patron of many organisations.
 She lives in the small moated Drakensteyn Castle near the village of Lage Vuursche, and a townhouse near Noordeinde Palace.

 Honorific eponyms

 Beatrix has given her name to a number of facilities in the Netherlands and beyond.
 These include: